raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 ### Retry Delay Request Message {#retry}

 There may be rare cases where a server is overloaded and wishes to shed load.
-If a server is low on resources it MAY simply terminate a client connection with a TCP RST (or equivalent for other protocols).
+If a server is low on resources it MAY simply terminate a client connection by forcibly aborting it.
 However, the likely behavior of the client may be simply to to treat this as a network failure and reconnect immediately, putting more burden on the server.